wellspringcp/wellspring/04-suffrage/04-suffrage.md

 ### Agency

 Only indepagents may vote.
-Corpagents shall not be able to cast votes.
+Fictagents shall not be able to cast votes.

 ### Termed offices